F1 2015 (video game): Development and release

-Unlike previous Codemasters F1 games, which were released in September–October, F1 2015 was released in July 2015, with the previous title F1 2014 serving as more of a "filler" game until the 2015 title was released.
+Unlike previous Codemasters F1 games, which were released in September-October, F1 2015 was released in July 2015, with the previous title F1 2014 serving as more of a "filler" game until the 2015 title was released.
 The game was made using a new game engine to dramatically improve both the screen quality and the AI's abilities.

-F1 2015 was released worldwide for Microsoft Windows and in Europe for PlayStation 4 and Xbox One on 10 July 2015, followed by a North American console release on 21 July 2015.
+F1 2015 was released worldwide for Microsoft Windows and in Europe for PlayStation 4 and Xbox One on 10 July, followed by a North American console release on 21 July.
 A version for Linux developed and published by Feral Interactive was released on 26 May 2016.

 Reception

-The final product received a mixed reception with the PlayStation 4 version scoring 65 out of 100 on the review aggregator site Metacritic and 65.02% on GameRankings.
-IGN rated the game a 5.8/10, praising the graphics and control system, but criticising the severe lack of game modes and overly aggressive AI.
+F1 2015 received a mixed reception with the PlayStation 4 version scoring 65 out of 100 on the review aggregator site Metacritic and 65.02% on GameRankings.
+IGN rated the game a 5.8/10, praising the graphics and control system, but criticizing the severe lack of game modes and overly aggressive AI.
 Metro liked the weather effects, and said the game held its own in the genre.

 The version released for PC received more mixed reception after release, scoring 61 of 100 from critics according to review aggregator Metacritic.
 Reviews on GameRankings yielded a rating of 58.17%.

 The game ascended to number one in the Chart-Track sales chart.